The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The assembly of the two SVD half-shells is performed in a dedicated clean room at KEK.
 In this section, a description of the workflow is given, describing the clean room and the setup of the ladder mount table, the procedure to mount a single ladder and to attach the cooling pipe on layers 4, 5 and 6 half-shells, the mechanical survey performed after a layer half-shell is completed.
 After the whole half-shell is assembled, it is stored on a dedicated table, where it is kept for the commissioning period and until the SVD is combined with PXD to assemble the full VXD.

 \lvlthreesection{Clean room setup and ladder mount table} \editor{Katsuro, Koji, Antonio} The clean room is divided into two areas.
-The larger area, $4.5 \times 4.5~\mathrm{m^2}$, is used for the ladder mount and the tests, with the ladder mount table placed in the center of the area.
-The smaller area, $3.0 \times 4.0~\mathrm{m^2}$, is used for the inspection of the ladders just before mounting, and for the mount tool preparation and storage.
-The cleanliness of the room is maintained at the class 100000 of US Fed.
+The larger area, \qtyproduct[product-units=power]{4.5 x 4.5}{\m} , is used for the ladder mount and the tests, with the ladder mount table placed in the center of the area.
+The smaller area, \qtyproduct[product-units=power]{3.0 x 4.0}{\m}, is used for the inspection of the ladders just before mounting, and for the mount tool preparation and storage.
+The cleanliness of the room is maintained at the required ISO8 level (equivalent to class 100000 of US Fed.
 Std.
-209E (equivalent to ISO 8) by three \acrshort{HEPA} fan filters.
+209E) by three \acrshort{HEPA} fan filters.
 The floor of the room is covered by an anti-static mat connected to the ground.
 The temperature, humidity, cleanliness, $\rm O_2$ and \COtwo\ densities in the clean room are monitored and recorded continuously. $\rm O_2$ and \COtwo\ sensors are installed in the clean room, to monitor their levels especially during the tests of the cooling system, operated with liquid \COtwo\ .

 The ladder mount table, shown in figure~\ref{fig:C3_08-02_LadderMountTable_CAD}, is designed to position the support structure that is used to assemble the SVD.
 The support structure, on which the end-rings are mounted, is equipped with a worm-gear that can rotate around the z-axis to allow mounting all SVD ladders from the same side of the table, with the procedure described in section~\ref{sec:C3_single_ladder_mount}.
 The worm-gear has a reduction factor of 50 to allow the setting of the angle of the end-rings with a precision of 0.001 degrees.
 The table accommodates a Coordinate Measurement Machine (\acrshort{CMM}) system used to perform mechanical measurements before and after the ladder mount, as described in section~\ref{sec:C3_mechanical_survey}.
 The CMM is located on the same side where the ladder mount attachment tool is positioned.
 On the opposite side of the table, the structure for the cooling pipe attachment tool is located.
 During the ladder mount period, this structure holds a cover that protects the already installed ladders, while after layer 4, 5 and 6 half-shells are completed, the cover is temporarily removed to perform the cooling pipe attachment, described in section~\ref{sec:C3_cooling_pipes_mount}.